mehul-birari/Stocks-simulation-using-Apache-Spark/README.md

-# Apache Spark Homework Assignment 3 	(Mehul Birari)
+# Apache Spark

-Apache Spark program to parallelly process Monte Carlo Simulation to
+Apache Spark program to parallelly process Monte Carlo Simulation

 ## How to run the project